NSWSESMembers/Lighthouse/README.md

 - Gulp (`npm install -g gulp-cli`)

 Build:
 Run `npm install` in the root of this repository.
 You then should be able to run `gulp`.
 The extension will be built into `build` and bundled into `dist`.
-Use `build` for testing locally.
+Load the `build` directory as an unpacked Chrome extension and then execute `gulp watch` while developing to have gulp automatically rebuild JS/JSX as you edit the files.

-Send through any problems (bugs) or any ideas for how we can make improvements.
+Pull requests are welcome!

 ## Changes